lorist/pexip_policy_router/Azure_native_WebApp.md

 DATABASES - can be used for database connection in a production enviroment

 N.B.
-Django files such as settings.py should be configured to access these via access via "os.environ['VARNAME']"
+Django files such as settings.py should be configured to access these via "os.environ['VARNAME']"